datalad-handbook/book/docs/basics/101-138-sharethirdparty.rst

 they will need to

 - (potentially) install the relevant *special-remote*
-- do normal :command:`datalad install` and :command:`datalad get` commands
+- do normal :command:`datalad clone` and :command:`datalad get` commands
   as necessary.

 Thus, from a collaborators perspective, with the exception of installing/setting up